Meeting the Needs of Employers

 The School of Health and Social Care works with employers to provide employees with the opportunity to study for a degree while gaining hands-on experience and a professional pathway for future development.
-Funded by the governement and your employer, the University of Lincoln School of Health and Social Care offers two apprenticeships which combine work-based learning and education, which gives employers the opportunity to select, train and develop their workforce according to an employer-defined standard.
+Funded by the government and your employer, the School of Health and Social Care offers two apprenticeships which combine work-based learning and education, which gives employers the opportunity to select, train and develop their workforce according to an employer-defined standard.

 Selina said: “I would really recommend the training with LPFT and the University of Lincoln to anyone who is looking to progress in their careers in this field.”

 This programme aims to prepare graduates to work as qualified social workers in a varied complex and challenging profession with individuals, families, and communities across all fields of social work and social work settings.Find out More

 Suitable for new and existing healthcare professionals, this two-year practice-based Foundation degree combines learning and development through academic study and practice in the workplace.Find out More